Tearsheet

 AI Analysis | Feedback

-Stephen C. Chang, Chief Executive Officer and Director
+Stephen C. Chang – Chief Executive Officer

-Yifan Liang, Chief Financial Officer and Corporate Secretary
+Yifan Liang – Chief Financial Officer and Corporate Secretary

-Mr. Liang has served as Chief Financial Officer since August 2014 and Corporate Secretary since November 2013.
-His roles at Alpha & Omega Semiconductor also include Interim Chief Financial Officer from November 2013 to August 2014 and Chief Accounting Officer since October 2006.
-Mr. Liang joined the company in August 2004 as Corporate Controller.
-Prior to his tenure at Alpha & Omega Semiconductor, he held various positions at PricewaterhouseCoopers LLP (PwC) from 1995 to 2004, including Audit Manager.
+Yifan Liang has served as Chief Financial Officer since August 2014 and Corporate Secretary since November 2013.
+He was the Interim Chief Financial Officer from November 2013 to August 2014.
+Mr. Liang joined Alpha & Omega Semiconductor in August 2004 as Corporate Controller.
+Prior to joining the company, he held various positions at PricewaterhouseCoopers LLP (PwC) from 1995 to 2004, including Audit Manager in PwC's San Jose office.
+He received his B.S. in Management Information System from the People's University of China and an M.A. in Finance and Accounting from the University of Alabama.

-Dr. Chang is a co-founder of Alpha & Omega Semiconductor, which was established in 2000.
-He served as the Chief Executive Officer from the company's founding until March 2023.
-Before establishing Alpha & Omega Semiconductor, Dr. Chang was the Executive Vice President at Siliconix Incorporated, a subsidiary of Vishay Intertechnology Inc., from 1998 to 2000.
-He also held various management positions at Siliconix from 1987 to 1998.
-Earlier in his career, from 1974 to 1987, Dr. Chang focused on product research and development in various management roles at General Electric Company.
-He is currently the President of Jireh Semiconductor, Inc.
+Dr. Mike F. Chang is the founder of Alpha & Omega Semiconductor.
+He previously served as Chief Executive Officer from the company's founding until March 2023.
+Dr. Chang has extensive experience in technology development and business operations in the power semiconductor industry.
+Before founding the company, he was Executive Vice President at Siliconix Incorporated (a subsidiary of Vishay Intertechnology Inc.) from 1998 to 2000, and held various management positions there from 1987 to 1998.
+Earlier in his career, he focused on product research and development at General Electric Company from 1974 to 1987.
+He earned his B.S. in electrical engineering from National Cheng Kung University, Taiwan, and his M.S. and Ph.D. in electrical engineering from the University of Missouri.

-Wenjun Li, Chief Operating Officer
+Wenjun Li Ph.D. – Chief Operating Officer

-Dr. Li has been the Chief Operating Officer since August 2021.
-Before this role, he held various management positions within Alpha & Omega Semiconductor since 2012, including Executive Vice President of World-Wide Manufacturing, Senior Vice President of World-Wide Manufacturing, Vice President of Front-End Operation, Director of Process Integration, and Senior Manager of Process Integration.
-Dr. Li possesses over 25 years of hands-on experience in the semiconductor field.
+Dr. Wenjun Li has served as Chief Operating Officer since August 2021.
+Before this role, he held various management positions within the company since 2012, including Executive Vice President of World-Wide Manufacturing, Senior Vice President of World-Wide Manufacturing, Vice President of Front-End Operation, Director of Process Integration, and Senior Manager of Process Integration.
+Dr. Li holds a B.S. in Chemistry and an M.S. in Chemical Engineering from Taiyuan University of Technology, and a Ph.D. in Microelectronics & Solid-State Electronics from the Research Institute of Micro-Nanometer Technology at Shanghai Jiao Tong University.

 AI Analysis | Feedback